smbowler/catstagram/javascript/README.md

     a) Navigate to brain.js in Giptod
     b) Write a function called "likePhoto" that prints the word "Like" to the console.
     c) Save your work in Gitpod
+    d) Navigate to Chrome and press the button of the first photo to test the function!
-    d) Navigate to Chrome, inspect the page, open the console and test the function!
+    d) If you are able to inspect the page, do so and open the console tab.
     e) You should see the word "like" printed to the console each time you press the button, like this:

    <img src="../img/console_like.png" style="max-height: 450px">